Sophie Turner And Joe Jonas Both Get Tattoos Honoring Their Grandfathers

 Jonas opted for a slightly bigger tribute to his grandfather in the form of a postage stamp on his arm, which he also shared with his fans on his Instagram writing, “For PaPa Miller”.

-Jonas and Turner’s grandfather tribute tattoos follow in the footsteps of engaged power couple, Ariana Grande and Pete Davidson.
+Jonas and Turner’s grandfather tribute tattoos follow in the footsteps of the engaged power couple, Ariana Grande and Pete Davidson.
 The two both sport matching tattoos of Davidson’s late father’s FDNY badge number, 8418, on their bodies.
 Grande’s lies on the top of her foot while Davidson has his on his left forearm.
 They each got their tattoos to honor Davidson’s father, Scott, who tragically died during the September 11, 2001 terrorist attack in New York City.

 Jonas and Turner first got together in 2016 and became engaged in October 2017.
 The two haven’t really spoken much about when they plan to get married or any other details as Turner has been quite busy filming the last season of her popular HBO series.